If the hernia is small, or if it's not causing any problems, then you and your doctor may decide to wait and see what happens.

 With open surgery, the surgeon makes a cut near the hernia to repair it with stitches, and may lay down a piece of mesh to help strengthen the area.

-With laparoscopic surgery, the surgeon makes a several small incisions near the hernia.
-Long tools and a small camera (laparoscope) are inserted into the incisions and the images help guide the surgeon to repair the abdominal wall with stitches or a mesh implant.
+With laparoscopic surgery, the surgeon makes several small incisions in the abdomena.
+Long tools and a small camera (laparoscope) are inserted into the incisions and the images help guide the surgeon to repair the abdominal wall with stitches or a mesh implant placed from the inside.

 But if it’s very large, or if it’s trapped and can’t be pushed back, and you are in serious pain, you may need emergency surgery.